LightspeedAC/ScoreTrackerPlugin/README.md

 ### Lua Script Configuration (Overtake/Drift)

 Add this `OnlineEvent` to your Lua script
-##### Keep the structure the same otherwise the plugin won't capture any scores.
+##### Keep the structure the same otherwise this plugin won't capture any scores.
 For drift scores just rename the key to `driftScoreEnd`.
 ```lua
 local msg = ac.OnlineEvent({
     ac.StructItem.key("overtakeScoreEnd"),